-The Prohibition party, in national convention assembled, declares its firm conviction that the manafacture, exportation, importation and sale of alcoholic beverages has produced such social, commercial, industrial and political wrongs and is now so thretening the perpetuity of all our social and political institutions, that the suppression of the same by a national party, organized therefor is the greatest object to be accomplished by the voters of our country and is of such importance that it, of right, ought to control the political actions of all our patriotte citizens until such suppression is accomplished.

-The urgency of this cause demands the union without further delay of all citizens who desire a prohibition of the liquor traffic; therefore, be if
+The Prohibition party, in national convention assembled, declares its firm conviction that the manafacture, exportation, importation and sale of alcoholic beverages has produced such social, commercial, industrial and political wrongs and its new so thretening the perpetuity of all our social and political institutions, that the suppression of the same by a national party, organized therefor is the greatest object to be accomplished by the voters of our country and is of such importance that it, of right, ought to control the political actions of all our particute citizens until such suppression is accomplished.
+The urgency of this cause demands the union without further delay of all citizens who desire a prohibition of the liquor traffic; therefore, be it

 Resolved, That we favor the legal prohibition by state and national legislation of the manufacture, importation and sale of alcoholic beverages.
-That we declare our purpose to organize and unite all the friends of prohibition into one party, and in order to accomplish this end we deem it of right to leave every prohibitions upon all other political questions as the changes occasioned by prohibition and the welfare of the, whole people shall demand.
+That we declare our purpose to organize and unite all the friends of prohibition into one party, and in order to accomplish this end we deem it of right to leave every prohibitionist the freedom of his own convictions upon all other political questions, and trust our representatives to take such action upon other political questions as the changes occasioned by prohibition and the welfare of the whole people shall demand.